Health Sciences and Nursing

 Nursing A.S. grads make the highest salaries of all Valencia graduates, averaging $48,344 annually.

-Valencia’s Emergency Medical Services Technology program is mentored by local fire and EMS agencies, who also help with job placement.
+The Emergency Medical Services Technology program at Valencia College is mentored by local fire and EMS agencies, who also help with job placement.

 Programs & Degrees

 Associate in Arts

 An A.A. degree takes about two years to complete and will prepare you to transfer to a Florida public university as a junior.
 With an A.A. transfer plan or pre-major, you can meet most upper division prerequisites for a specific major.

 - Health Informatics and Information Management